Joint Initiatives

 The ETH Board already decided to launch the first call for Joint Initiatives for the two Strategic Areas “Energy, Climate and Ecological Sustainability” and “Engagement and Dialogue with Society” in 2022 in order to respond swiftly to urgent challenges.

-Calls for projects for Joint Initiatives in the ETH Domain’s Strategic Areas of “Human Health”, “Advanced Materials and Key Technologies” and “Responsible Digital Transformation” will have to be shelved because there are insufficient funds at present.
-More Informations here.
+The call for Joint Initiatives in the ETH Domain’s Strategic Areas of “Human Health”, “Responsible Digital Transformation” and “Advanced Materials and Key Technologies” had to be suspended for lack of sufficient financial resources.
+More Information here.

 Funded Joint Initiatives 2022